LHNCBC/ucum-lhc/README.md

     npm install ucum-lhc --save

-This will install the dist/ucum-lhc.js module package, which includes the source code you need for the validation, conversion and commensurable units functions as well as the ucum code definitions file.
+This will install the dist/ucum-lhc.min.js module file, which includes the source code you need for the validation, conversion and commensurable units functions as well as the ucum code definitions file.
 We assume that your main motivation for including the ucum-lhc code is to have those capabilities for units of measure on your system.
-To access those functions, require the package and create a UcumLhcUtils object:
+To access capabilities, require the package and create a UcumLhcUtils object that contains those functions:

      var ucum = require('ucum-lhc');
      var utils = ucum.UcumLhcUtils.getInstance();

-     or

-     var utils = (require('ucum-lhc').UcumLhcUtils.getInstance();

 #### Client side

 You can clone or download the UCUM LHC code from the